 - Big Bend - View the Angels Landing ridge trail

 - Temple of Sinawava- Riverside trail, gateway to the Narrows.
 (1.5 hours.
 2 miles rt)

 Add a little extra adventure and incredible scenery by walking up the Virgin River Narrows a mile or two.
 You might want to bring an extra pair of shoes and a walking stick.
 The trail is the river and you are walking on slippery rocks as you go up the Narrows.

 Get spectacular views of Temples of the Sun and Moon in Cathedral Valley.

 Day 3: Bryce Canyon National Park

 Leave for Bryce Canyon National Park (approx. 86 miles).
 Enjoy the scenic drive through Zion Hwy 9 and HWY 89.
-Pass through historic towns and beautiful Red Canyon.
+Pass through historic towns and the beautiful Red Canyon.

 At Bryce Canyon, visit some of the scenic overlooks.
 If you're looking to relax a little, stay nearby and visit the closer viewpoints.
 For sunset, we recommend Inspiration Point, Paria View or Sunset Point, and plan to arrive one-and-a-half hours before sunset for the best lighting.
 If you want to see mostly all of Bryce Canyon, drive or take the shuttle on the scenic loop.
 It's 38 miles (one way) of pure beauty and you will cover many viewpoints.